chromium/chromium/tools/perf/recording_benchmarks.md

 Bug:878390
 ```

-Run a pinpoint job and check that there are the same low number of console:error:all metrics.
+Run a pinpoint job and check that there are the same low number of `console:error:all` metrics.

 ```
 # Desktop:
-vpython3 tools/perf/update_wpr --story="$NAME" --pageset-repeat=20 pinpoint
+tools/perf/update_wpr --story="$NAME" --pageset-repeat=20 pinpoint
 # Mobile:
-vpython3 tools/perf/update_wpr --story="$NAME" --pageset-repeat=20 -d=$ID pinpoint
+tools/perf/update_wpr --story="$NAME" --pageset-repeat=20 --device-dd=$ID pinpoint
 ```

 Or manually test the newly created story by using a pinpoint job